chef-boneyard/build-essential/README.md

 [![Cookbook Version](http://img.shields.io/cookbook/v/build-essential.svg)][cookbook] [![Build Status](http://img.shields.io/travis/chef-cookbooks/build-essential.svg)][travis]

 Installs packages required for compiling C software from source.
 Use this cookbook if you wish to compile C programs, or install RubyGems with native extensions.
+Contains a resource, 'build_essential', as as well as a default recipe that simply calls that same resource.

 ## Requirements